 Pro Tip: For the best visit to Uçhisar, I suggest hiking through Pigeon Valley in late evening so that you can enjoy the soft afternoon light on the rocks.
 Then climb up to the castle summit to enjoy sunset views over Cappadocia.
 Once you’re done, catch the dolmus (bus) back to Göreme.

 - Things to do in Kas: A gem on the Turquoise Coast

 - 21 unique and unusual places to visit in Turkey

 4. Enjoy Sunset Over Rose/Red Valley

-Hiking the valleys around Cappadocia is an amazing way to explore this surreal landscape.
+Walking through the valleys of Cappadocia is an amazing way to explore this surreal landscape.
 On these walks you are able to climb amongst the Fairy Chimneys and venture inside the abandoned cave houses and churches.

 There are many valleys and many walks to choose from.
-Two of my favourite walks around Cappadocia are Uçhisar Castle to Goreme through Pigeon Valley and Goreme Open Air Museum to Çavuşin through Red and Rose Valley.
+Two of my favourite walks around Cappadocia are Uçhisar Castle to Goreme through Pigeon Valley (as described earlier) and Goreme Open Air Museum to Çavuşin through Red and Rose Valley.

-Again these trails are all marked on Maps.me.
+These trails are all marked on the free offline maps app Maps.me.

 One of the most exciting ways to see the sights of Cappadocia is by a quad bike/ ATV tour.
 There are several ATV tours to choose from ranging from 2 hours to all day.
 I enjoyed the 2 hour sunset tour which allows you to ride amongst the Fairy Chimneys in the soft light of golden hour.